You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and

 Phone: (712) 722-6296

-I have been teaching Early British Literature at Dordt College for over 30 years.
+I have been teaching Early British Literature at Dordt University for over 30 years.
 I have a special interest in how the Protestant Reformation is reflected in, and affected by, the literature of the 16th and 17th centuries in England.
 I am also interested in how Christians both use literature to understand the world and their faith to understand literature.
 I also enjoy looking for a religious dimension in all kinds of literature and film.

 As a teacher, I strive to bring fresh insights and lively approaches to my classes.
-Thus in my Shakespeare class, I trade in the usual papers and tests for a set of porfolio assignments: students marked up downloaded scans of original texts, compiled musical selections for plays, sketched cartoons, read contemporary reviews, and even developed a Sim City trailer for Hamlet.
+Thus in my Shakespeare class, I trade in the usual papers and tests for a set of porfolio assignments: students mark up downloaded scans of original texts, compile or compose musical selections for plays, draw portraits , read contemporary reviews, and even develop a Sim City trailer for Hamlet.

-As a scholar, I was recently selected to participate in a National Endowment for the Arts sponsored summer seminar, Tudor Books and Readers, which took me to Antwerp, London, and Oxford.
+As a scholar, I have participated in a National Endowment for the Arts sponsored summer seminar, Tudor Books and Readers, which took me to Antwerp, London, and Oxford.
 Ask me sometime about how early books are produced, how their form affects their meaning, and why the development of the English Bible is so interesting.
 I also regularly present papers at the Northern Plains Conference on Early British Literature (NPCEBL) where I serve in the advisory group.
-I will host the conference at Dordt in April 2019--the third time I have done so
+I hosted the the conference at Dordt in April 2021--the third time I have done so.